 - No liability protection

-- Difficult to obtain financing in the business name
+- Difficult to obtain financing for the business name

 - Harder to build business credit